Rugby union at the 1900 Summer Olympics: Match 1

 In the first half, France scored a try by Émile Sarrade and a conversion.
 Germany scored tries by Heinrich Reitz and August Schmierer, with two conversions as well as a drop goal.
 Under the custom scoring rules of the Olympic tournament (3 points for tries or penalties, 2 points for conversions, 4 points for drop goals), this gave Germany a lead of 14–5.

-The second half was vastly different, as Serrade scored two more tries while André Roosevelt also scored two and Frantz Reichel and A. Albert added one each.
+The second half was vastly different, as Serrade scored two more tries while André Roosevelt also scored two and Frantz Reichel and Abel Albert added one each.
 Two more conversions were made, bringing France's score to a total of 27.
 Germany, on the other hand, scored only one try, by one of the Ludwigs.
 France thus won the match 27–17.

 Match 2

 The British team failed to score in the first half, while France continued the scoring barrage they had experienced in the second half of the Germany match.
 Sarrade scored two tries, bringing his tournament total to five.
 Joseph Olivier, Jean Collas, and Jean-Guy Gauthier each added a try.
 No conversions were scored, though André Rischmann's two penalties brought France's first-half total to 21.

 Britain actually outscored France in the second half, 8–6, but had little chance of catching up.
 Joseph Wallis scored a try while J. Henry Birtles made a conversion and a penalty for Britain.
 Reichel scored his second try of the tournament, and Léon Binoche added a try to bring France's victory to a 27–8 margin.

 A Reuters report of the match noted that the British squad's loss may have been in part to fatigue, as the players arrived in Paris only on the morning of the match.
 A crowd of 10,000 fans witnessed the match.